 6. Anonymous Research

 Every e-commerce business owner knows that there is no escaping digital marketing.
-In order to market your e-commerce store effectively, you need to conduct competitor analysis to see what you’re up against and think of ways of how you can top it.
+To market your e-commerce store effectively, you need to conduct competitor analysis to see what you’re up against and think of ways you can top it.

 When you’re constantly hopping from one domain to the next, you leave a digital footprint.
 The data those websites collect may be sold to your competitors, resulting in potential backfires from your market research.

-Using a VPN, this no longer becomes a problem because it guarantees anonymity through data encryption and masking your IP address.
+Using a VPN no longer becomes a problem because it guarantees anonymity through data encryption and masking your IP address.

 7. Content Testing